aki18-1861529/CSE455-Final-Project/README.md

 https://aki18-1861529.github.io/CSE455-Final-Project/

 ## Description:
-This project will use Principal Component Analysis (PCA) and Eigenfaces to identify who a face belongs to, or if the face is unidentified.
+This project will use Principal Component Analysis (PCA) and Eigenfaces to identify who a face belongs to, as well as output an euclidean distance which can be used as a metric of uncertainty

 ## Walkthrough:
 PCA/pca.py contains functions used to train our function, add a person to be indentified, update a person, predict who a person